-I prefer eating chickpeas in a cold salad or ground up as hummus.
+Two ways to eat chickpeas are in a salad or ground up as hummus.

 Similar to beans, lentils are packed with protein.
 In fact, a single cup can contain as much as 18 grams of protein for just over 200 calories.

 Not only does this significant amount of protein help you build lean muscle mass and control your hunger, but it will also help you cut calories.

-I like to eat lentils as a cold salad mixed with quinoa, pomegranate seeds, and green onions.
+One tasty way to prepare lentils is as a cold salad, mixed with quinoa, pomegranate seeds, and green onions.

-You could argue that all beans are superfoods, but I’ve found that black beans, kidney, and white beans are especially tasty.
+You could argue that all beans are superfoods, but black beans, kidney, and white beans are some of the most popular.

 Kidney beans are rich in protein, making them a particularly popular choice among vegetarians as a hearty meat substitute.
 Thanks to their iron, protein, potassium, and magnesium content, they’re very nutritious.

-My favorite way to eat kidney beans is in a vegetarian chilli.
-I’ll set up a crockpot with some tomatoes, corn, peppers, black beans, and onions and let it simmer for about two hours on high.
+A tasty way to eat kidney beans is in a vegetarian chilli.
+Put them in a crockpot with some tomatoes, corn, peppers, black beans, and onions and let it simmer for about two hours on high.

 White beans have all of the benefits of other beans, but come with a unique flavor that many enjoy.

-If you’re unsure of how to use white beans, I recommend adding them to a simple chicken noodle soup that has some fresh carrots and onions in it.
+If you’re unsure of how to use white beans, try adding them to a simple chicken noodle soup that has some fresh carrots and onions in it.